DailyInvestors/Course_Sheets/Bash/MySystem/README.md

 Requirements:
 Must Have a Linux Terminal
 🎵 Most Systems automatically have BASH installed with or without your knowing.
 This is including Mobile Devices.

+👁️system_info.sh👁️
+Description: A Bash Code to help determine and understand your System.

+Instructions:
+1. Copy
+2. touch system_info.sh
+3. Your choice of editor, open and paste, save.
+4. Chmod 600
+5. ./system_info.sh
+This will work on almost every linux System.
+I tested it out on my phone.
+Works perfectly.